Frank J. Veith, MD Philosophies to a Successful Career Path

 - Publish, publish, publish!

-- Be a first-rate clinician and exercise good judgement to avoid harming patients.
+- Be a first-rate clinician and exercise good judgment to avoid harming patients.

 - Collect patient data and record it intelligently, honestly in a well-organized fashion.